 Specialist facilities

-Our Department of Psychology gives you access to state-of-the-art facilities in higher education, housed entirely within our purpose-build psychology building on our Colchester Campus:
+We are committed to giving you access to state-of-the-art facilities in higher education, housed entirely within our purpose-built psychology building on our Colchester Campus:

 Dedicated laboratories including a virtual reality suite and an observation suite